nvnenasheva/braker-snake-modified/README.md

 Annotation workflow

-1. Mask genomes with RepeatModeler/RepeatMasker (since RED does not have diatom/protist data), we must limit the number of parallel jobs to a few because this is very heavy on the i/o, very annoying that we cannot cd into /dev/shm. <- this is implemented but will cause a very big mess, needs a cleanup rule, not implemented yet.
+1. Mask genomes with RepeatModeler/RepeatMasker (since RED does not have diatom/protist data), we must limit the number of parallel jobs to a few because this is very heavy on the i/o, very annoying that we cannot cd into /dev/shm
-2. Run BRAKER depending on the input as BRAKER3 or BRAKER2 <- seems to work fine.
+2. Run BRAKER depending on the input as BRAKER3 or BRAKER2
-3. Run BUSCO on all the protein data sets and compile a summary <- this is not implement yet
+3. Run BUSCO on all the protein data sets and compile a summary

 ## Installation